ckeditor/ckeditor4-sdk/README.md

         grunt validatelinks

-    Validate links in samples and main index file.
+    Validate links in samples and the main index file.

 ---